yesenadam/ratsub/README.md

 ### More info

-The subdiv compiler converts Ratsub code to PostScript .eps files.
+The subdiv compiler converts Ratsub code to PostScript .eps files, which ghostscript renders as PNG images.

 The subdiv compiler is about 99% completed, there are still a few corners of the language spec not totally implemented yet.
 I rarely run into these when using it.